AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootNamedEntityGraphBasicAttrs/README.md

 *Load Graph*, `javax.persistence.loadgraph`\
 The attributes present in `attributeNodes` are treated as `FetchType.EAGER`.
 The remaining attributes are treated according to their specified or default `FetchType`.

 **Nevertheless, the JPA specs doesn't apply in Hibernate for the basic (`@Basic`) attributes.** In other words, by default, attributes are annotated with `@Basic` which rely on the default fetch policy.
 The default fetch policy is `FetchType.EAGER`.
-These attributes are also loaded in case of *fetch graph*.
+These attributes are also loaded in case of *fetch graph* even if they are not explicitly specified via `@NamedAttributeNode`.
 Annotating the basic attributes that should not be fetched with `@Basic(fetch = FetchType.LAZY)` it is not enough.
-Both, *fetch graph* and *load graph* will ignore these settings as long as we don't add *bytecode enhancement*.
+Both, *fetch graph* and *load graph* will ignore these settings as long as we don't add *bytecode enhancement* as well.

 **Description:** This is a sample application of using *entity graphs* with `@Basic` attributes in Spring Boot.

 **Key points:**\
      - define two entities, `Author` and `Book`, involved in a lazy bidirectional `@OneToMany` relationship\
-     - in `Author` entity use the `@NamedEntityGraph` to define the *entity graph* (e.g., load eagerly the authors names (only the `name` basic attribute) and the associatated books)\
+     - in `Author` entity use the `@NamedEntityGraph` to define the *entity graph* (e.g., load eagerly the authors names (only the `name` basic attribute, ignore the rest) and the associatated books)\
      - add *bytecode enhancement*\
      - annotate the basic attributes that should be ignored by the *entity graph* with `@Basic(fetch = FetchType.LAZY)`\
-     - in `AuthorRepositry` rely on Spring `@EntityGraph` annotation to indicate the *entity graph* defined at the previous step
+     - in `AuthorRepository` rely on Spring `@EntityGraph` annotation to indicate the *entity graph* defined at the previous step

 -------------------------------